coder-trev/cache_sim/README.md

 # cache_sim
-Simulates operation of a CPU cache
+A program that simulates operation of a CPU cache written in C++.